kachick/chawan/readme.md

 Generally, I'm happy if Chawan works on websites I use frequently.
 If it also works on other websites, that's a bonus.

+## Where are the w3m keybindings?

+At [bonus/w3m.toml](bonus/w3m.toml).
+Note that not every w3m feature is implemented yet, so it's not 100% equivalent.

+I use vi for editing text, and I prefer my pager to function similarly to my editor.
+Hence the default vi-like keybindings.